space-concordia-robotics/robotics-networking/doc/README.md

 count how many times a message has been intercepted.
 When the server shuts down, the script will report how many times different requests have been received.

+The user of this project/library is not required to set every single hook.
+Operations which need no extra behavior may be omitted.

 # References

 * \[1\] Design patterns: elements of reusable object-oriented software, Erich